Grading System, Grade-Point Average (GPA), and Grade Appeals

 NC Grade (Not for Credit or Audit)

 A student may, for special reasons and with the instructor's permission, register in a course on the basis of NC (Not for Credit).
-To have the grade NC appear on his/her transcript, the student must enroll at registration time as a NC student in the course and comply with all conditions stipulated by the course instructor, except that if a student registered as NC fails to satisfy all conditions, no record of this registration in the course will be made.
-The Registration Action Form is used to request that a course be recorded as an audit.
+To have the grade NC appear on his/her transcript, the student must enroll at registration time as an NC student in the course and comply with all conditions stipulated by the course instructor; however, if a student registered as NC fails to satisfy all conditions, no record of this registration in the course will be made.
+The Registration Action form is used to request that a course be recorded as an audit.
 The form is available in the Registrar's Office.

 Transfer Credit